bbauska/front-end-web-ui/README.md

 ### **Copying Fonts**

 -   Your project uses font-awesome fonts.
 These need to be copied to the distribution folder.
-To help us do this, install the *copyfiles* NPM module globally as follows:
+To help us do this, install the <i>copyfiles</i> NPM module globally as follows:

 **npm -g install copyfiles@2.0.0**

-Remember to use *sudo* on mac and Linux.
+Remember to use <i>sudo</i> on mac and Linux.

 -   Then set up the following script: